SkulkingScavenger/corndog-galaxy/CODE_OF_CONDUCT.md

 Examples of unacceptable behavior by participants include:

-* Using the word "Powah!", ever
+* Using the word "Powah!", ever for any reason
-* Using the wiki to peddle counterfeit novelty items
+* Using the wiki to peddle counterfeit novelty items (without giving SkulkingScavenger a cut of the profits)
 * Leaving "clever" or "cute" comments in the code
 * Worshipping Chaos (other than tzeentch-worship of course, which is cool)
 * Ordering pineapple on pizza
 * Thinking Consoles are better than PCs for videogames
 * Disagreeing with SkulkingScavenger's taste in videogames
 * Disagreeing with SkulkingScavenger, ever
-* Other conduct SkulkingScavenger deems annoying or heretical
+* Other conduct SkulkingScavenger deems annoying
 * Questioning the Fairness of this Code of Conduct

 ## Our Responsibilities